mohammadaliawan/ls-prep/notes.md

 Variables are used for storing data.
 Its like giving a name to that piece of data so you can use it again and again just refering to it by its name.
 Programmers refer to this process of naming __assignment__ and they call these names variables.

+>LaunchSchool: Variables are used to store information to be referenced and manipulated in a computer program.
+They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
+It is helpful to think of variables as containers that hold information.
+Their sole purpose is to label and store data in memory.
+This data can then be used throughout your program.

 A variable name can be any sequence of numbers and letters, but in ruby **the first character of this name needs to be a lowercase letter**

 the variable name basically **points** to what it is being assigned.
 Just as we can __assign__ an object to a variable, we can __reassign__ a different object for that variable to point to.